The Scuba Diver course

 Who can take this course

-This course is open to any Penn State student, faculty, or staff who is age 18 and older and can is medically cleared for SCUBA diving.
+This course is open to any University Park Penn State student, faculty, or staff who is age 18 and older and is medically cleared for SCUBA diving.

 The nature of scuba diving requires those who participate to be good swimmers.
 Therefore a swim test will be given during the first session and must be passed in order to continue beyond the third session on the course.